Solution to the puzzle Tracks.

 raise ValueError("Start cell shoud have non-zero values of constraints.")

-path = depth_first_search(start, finish, num_cols, num_rows, cols_in_left_part,
+path = depth_first_search((start,), finish, cols_in_left_part,

 return path

-"""Function that performs depth-first search in the field
+"""Function that performs depth-first search in the grid from a current cell to the finish cell

-from a current cell to the finish cell, according to the given constraints."""
+according to the given constraints."""

 if current_cell == finish and sum(cols_constr) == 0:

-for (adjacent_cell, next_cols_constr, next_active_rows_constr, next_inactive_rows_constr) in adjacent_cells_with_constr:
+for (adjacent_cell, next_cols_constr, next_active_rows_constr, next_inactive_rows_constr) in next_state:

 # we assume, that path is acyclic

-if adjacent_cell not in current_path:
+if adjacent_cell not in path:

-path = depth_first_search(adjacent_cell, finish, num_cols, num_rows, cols_in_left_part,
+final_path = depth_first_search(extended_path, finish, cols_in_left_part,

-next_cols_constr, next_active_rows_constr, next_inactive_rows_constr, current_path)
+next_cols_constr, next_active_rows_constr, next_inactive_rows_constr)

-if path:
+if final_path:

 return False

-The depth-first search function first adds the current cell of search to the path.
+The depth-first search function first determine the current cell of the path.
 Then it checks, whether the current cell matches the finish cell.
 If so, it is necessary to check whether the constraints are satisfied.
 During construction of the path we will not consider routes that violate the constraints.
 Therefore, it will be enough to check only the constraints for the columns.
 If their sum is equal to zero, then the problem is solved, and the function will return the current path.
-If the current path is not a solution, then the function will pass the current cell and other data to the find_adjacent_cells_with_constr function.
-This function finds adjacent cells for the current cell, that are promising for further search, as well as the constraints for the columns and rows, that are obtained when moving to these cells.
+If the current path is not a solution, then the function will pass the current cell and other data to the get_next_state function.
+This function generates adjacent cells for the current cell, that are promising for further search, as well as the constraints for the columns and rows that are obtained when moving to these cells.
 We assume, that the required path is acyclic.
 Therefore, before moving on to finding a path through one of the adjacent cells, we check, that we have not passed through it before.
 If the path through any adjacent cell leads to a solution to the problem, then the depth-first search function will return the corresponding path.
 Otherwise the function will return False.

-Next let's look at the find_adjacent_cells_with_constr function.
+Next, let's look at the get_next_state function.

-cols_constr, active_rows_constr, inactive_rows_constr):
+def get_next_state(cell, finish, cols_in_left_part, cols_constr, active_rows_constr, inactive_rows_constr):

-will find set of possible adjacent cells, perspective for subsequent search,
+generate possible adjacent cells, perspective for subsequent search,

 with constraints, corresponding to passage to that cells."""